CKGrafico/Cordova-Multiplatform-Template/README.md

 - Bower.json
 	+ intel-appframework

+###Setup first time
+1. Clone this repo
+2. Go to repo_folder/create in console
+3. Execute: npm install

 ###Create new project
-1. Clone the repository (*)
-2. Open console in your repository folder
-4. Execute: node install (*)
+1. Go to repo_folder in console
 5. Execute: node create path
-	Example: node create "C:/Users/MyUser/Desktop/newproject"
+	- Example: node create "C:/Users/MyUser/Desktop/newproject"
 6. This copy all files from ./base to this new folder

-Note: (*) Only the first time.

 ###Collaborators
 - [Jorge Casar](http://twitter.com/jorgecasar)